Columbus County, North Carolina: Judicial system and law enforcement

+2022 Columbus County Sheriff controversy

-In 2022 Sheriff Jody Greene was re-elected to office after resigning a couple weeks prior due to allegations of obstructing justice and racism.
-District Attorney Jon David plans to file a new petition for his removal from office.
-Currently an investigation regarding him and The Columbus County Sheriff Office's actions is being carried out by North Carolina State Bureau of Investigation.
-He would late resign from office for the second time in January 2023.
+In November 2022, Sheriff Jody Greene was re-elected to office after resigning several weeks prior due to allegations of obstructing justice and racism.
+Immediately after his re-election, District Attorney Jon David filed a new petition for Greene's removal from office, including a request to permanently disqualify him from elected office in Columbus County.
+Greene would later resign from office for the second time in January 2023.
+As of January 2024, a federal investigation into the actions of Sheriff Jody Greene and the Columbus County Sheriff's Office was pending.

 Politics

 After the Reconstruction era, Columbus County's politics fell under the domination of the Democratic Party.
 Through much of the 20th century, local primaries were the preeminent political contests, marked by intense intraparty competition.
 General elections often displayed low turnout.
 Throughout much of the 2000s, the county electorate regularly supported Republican presidential candidates and Democratic local and state candidates.
 Following the election of Democrat Barack Obama as U.S. president in 2008, Republicans' performance in local races markedly improved.
 As of 2022, the county hosts about 36,200 registered voters, comprising about 15,344 registered Democrats, 10,100 registered Republicans and 10,700 unaffiliated.
 Despite Democrats' registration advantage, only one unopposed Democrat was elected to a county office in the 2022 local general elections.
+In 2024, Republican presidential candidate Donald Trump won the county with 67 percent of its vote.